zeam-vm/logistic_map/README.md

 # LogisticMap

-Benchmark of Logistic Map using integer caliculation and `Flow`.
+Benchmark of Logistic Map using integer calculation and `Flow`.

 ## Installation